chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 * The subsection ``orientation`` defines the initial value of the particle's angular position around each of the axes X, then Y, and lastly Z.

 .. warning::
     The way position and orientation are defined is that the position of the solid is taken into account first, and then the orientation is considered.
-The orientation is considered as a rotation around each main axis, in the order X, then Y, and finally Z. The center of rotation for this rotation is the position point of the solid.
+The orientation is considered as a rotation around each main axis, in the order X, then Y, and lastly Z. The center of rotation for this rotation is the position point of the solid.

 .. warning::
     Concerning ``omega`` and ``orientation``, it's important to note that even the 2D solver uses the rotational velocity in 3D.
 In that case, it will only use the Z component of the rotational velocity, but all three should be defined.